 - Get rid of as much mud as you can before cleaning.
 Walking boots will undoubtedly pick up a lot of mud, so before you get on with the task of cleaning them it’s important to remove as much of the excess as you can.
-You can wipe them in the grass, or use some strong kitchen towel soaked in water to clean it off.
+Stomp your feet on a hard floor (probably best not to do this on your bathroom tiles though) or wipe them in the grass, or use some strong kitchen towel soaked in water to clean it off.

 - Remove laces and insoles.
 If you’ve got really muddy shoes or boots, the best way to clean them is to remove the laces and inners.
 Set them to the side while you get on with cleaning the outside, without anything in the way.

 - Take a brush and dip it in soapy warm water.
-Whether it’s boots or muddy trainers, a soft brush is always best so you don’t damage the material.
-Scrub at the dirty areas with a gentle pressure, then use a clean sheet of strong kitchen paper to wipe off leftover residue.
+Whether it’s boots or muddy trainers, a soft brush is always best, so you don’t damage the material.
+Scrub at the dirty areas with a bit of pressure, then use a clean sheet of strong kitchen paper to wipe off leftover water/mud.

 - Deal with your laces and insoles.
-Soak the laces in hot soapy water and ring them out – plenty of mud will come out.
+Soak your laces in hot soapy water, ring them out, and marvel at how much mud has come out of them.
 Then, you can scrub the rest away with your brush.
 Scrub off any excess mud on your insole.
-If a lot of mud has got its way into the inside of your boots, that could be a sign that you need a new pair.
+If a load of mud has got its way into the inside of your boots, that could be a sign that you need a new pair.

 - Apply a specialist waterproofing treatment, after cleaning, before letting them dry.

 Plenty The Original One is strong enough for the task of cleaning hiking boots covered in mud.
 You can even wring it out and re-use to avoid waste.

 That’s how to clean leather boots quickly after your walk, but what about how to clean walking boots when the mud’s dried on because you’ve decided to clean them later?
 Happens to the best of us after a long walk; and it’s easy to sort out: